korivikishore1991PersonalStuff/Notes_and_Interview_questions/Data tagging via Cloudera navigator and Hue.md

 # Expolring_Auditing_Component_API
 audit data can be accessed through the web interface or via the REST API.
-As an example of the REST API, issue this curl CMD to obtain all audit events where the 'Command' field is equal to 'GlobalHostInstall' ```solar curl -u admin:admin 'http://cmhost:7180/api/v6/audits?query=command==GlobalHostInstall'
+As an example of the REST API, issue this curl CMD to obtain all audit events where the 'Command' field is equal to 'GlobalHostInstall' ``` curl -u admin:admin 'http://cmhost:7180/api/v6/audits?query=command==GlobalHostInstall'
 ```
 As example of Audit via port 7187 on Navigator Server.